If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

-We are now at a volume level of 75% from 25% and things just got LOUD!
-If you notice in this diagram, the gain setting is still at 75% and the preamp output and distortion is the same.
+We are now at a loudness level of 75% from 25% and things just got LOUD!
+If you notice in this diagram, the gain setting is still at 75% and the preamp output and distortion are the same.

 But now the volume control is letting a majority of the preamp signal work its way to the power amplifier.

-Our output volume is now at 120 dB and wow what a change in volume.
+Our output is now at 120 dB and wow what a change in intensity.

-38 dB difference from the volume control just as one would probably expect to have happen when turning up the volume.
+38 dB difference from the volume control, just as one would probably expect to have happen when turning it up.

 The sound would still be distorted just like the last diagram but this time it is just a lot louder.